History and Origins of the Supporters' Clubs World Confederation

 All this work crystallised in 2015, with the creation of the Supporters' Clubs World Confederation and the signing of a collaborative agreement with FC Barcelona.
 During the 2016-2017 season the Club also transferred all the competencies relating to supporters' clubs to the Confederation.

-As of today, we encompass and serve over 1,245 supporters' clubs throughout the world and continue to establish a network of Barça spaces across the territory.
+As of today, backed by a centenary history, we encompass and serve over 1,245 supporters’ clubs and 164,000 supporters throughout the world, establishing a network of Barça spaces across the territory.